Rafflesiaceae: Taxonomy

 Past taxonomic works have varied as to the classification of Rafflesiaceae.
 Classifying has been somewhat problematic due to their highly reduced vegetative parts, modified reproductive structures, and anomalous molecular evolution (Davis 2008).
 Rafflesiaceae lacks rbcL and other plastid genes commonly used for phylogenetic inference about green plants.
-In fact, Molina et al. (2014) found that a genus of Rafflesia is the first studied parasitic plant that contains no recognizable remnants of the chloroplast genome.
+In fact, Molina et al. (2014) found that a species of Rafflesia, Rafflesia lagascae, is the first studied parasitic plant that contains no recognizable remnants of the chloroplast genome.

 Most traditional classifications that were based entirely on morphological features considered Rafflesiaceae sensu lato (in the broad sense) to include nine genera, but the heterogeneity among these genera caused early investigators, such as Harms (1935), to recognize four distinct groups that were then classified as tribes (still within Rafflesiaceae).
 This tribal system was followed by Takhtajan et al. (1985).

 But that classification does not reflect evolutionary relations shown by DNA sequence studies.
 Three genera in tribe Rafflesieae (namely, Rafflesia, Rhizanthes and Sapria) are in the eudicot order Malpighiales, while genus Mitrastemon (tribe Mitrastemoneae) is in order Ericales [Barkman et al., 2004, Nickrent et al., 2004].
 Also, tribe Cytineae (Bdallophyton and Cytinus) is in order Malvales, and tribe Apodantheae (Apodanthes, Berlinianche, and Pilostyles) is in order Cucurbitales [Nickrent et al., 2004; Filipowicz and Renner, 2010].

 Thus, the group which was considered a single family, Rafflesiaceae, is composed of at least four distantly related clades, which have morphological similarities due to convergent evolution under their common parasitic lifestyle.
 A goal of taxonomy is to classify together only plants that all share a common ancestor, i.e., are monophyletic.
 Thus, currently the original Rafflesiaceae sensu lato is split into four families: